cma-open/overview/README.md

 - mimics a very simple python package
 - allow quick testing and examples of package features
 - python package (core)
+- within rep conda env file, scripts and workflows
+- no links to other repos
-- no GitHub pages site
+- no GitHub pages site, no wiki

 ## Other repos